 Invented by Vineet Gupta, Ben Gomes, John Lamping, Mizuki McGrath, Amit Singhal, and Simon Tong

 Assigned to Google

 Filed June 27, 2003

-A system and method for providing preferred country ordering of search results is described.
+A system and method for providing preferred country ordering of search results are described.
 A search query describing potentially retrievable information provided in a plurality of search result countries is received.
 A search is executed by evaluating the search query against information characteristics maintained in a searchable data repository.

 At least one preferred country applicable to search results generated is dynamically determined responsive to the executed search.
 At least some of the search results are ordered in consideration of the at least one preferred country.

 How Google May Associate Countries with Preferred Country Results